Thinkmill/monorepo/_draft/content-template.md

 ## Set up steps

-[numbered steps that walk through technical set up - this will also identify tooling]
+[recipe of steps that walk through technical set up - this will also identify tooling]